ryanshatch/ryanshatch/list.md

   <h2><a id="systems-analysis-and-design"></a><a href="https://github.com/ryanshatch/Systems-Analysis-and-Design">Systems Analysis and Design</a></h2>
   <p>The DriverPass project as a comprehensive solution to tackle the widespread issue of high failure rates among individuals attempting the DMV driving test.</p><br>

+  <h2><a id="List-Display"></a><a href="https://github.com/ryanshatch/List-Display"></a></h2>
+  <p>Java-based program that showcases a GUI application using Java Swing to display a list of top travel destinations with descriptions and images.
+The program is designed to be user-friendly and visually appealing, providing users with an immersive experience as they explore various travel destinations.</p><br>

+  <h2><a id="Liquidation-Zones"></a><a href="https://github.com/ryanshatch/Liquidation-Zones">Liquidation Zones TV Indicator</a></h2>
+  <p>The Liquidation Zones Indicator is a Pine Script tool for traders using the TradingView platform.
+It helps in identifying potential liquidation points in the market with real time updates and dynamic liquidation lines based off customizable settings via leverage.</p><br>

+  <h2><a id="Twitter-2-CC"></a><a href="https://github.com/ryanshatch/Twitter-2-CC">Twitter to Closed Captions</a></h2>
+  <p>Generate closed captions from an audio file in MP3 format.
+It converts the MP3 file to WAV format and then transcribes the audio to text.</p><br>

   <h2><a id="sql-queries"></a><a href="https://github.com/ryanshatch/SQL-Queries">SQL Queries</a></h2>
   <p>A collection of SQL queries and projects.</p><br>